 Why Is My Molly Laying at the Bottom of the Tank?

-Why is my molly fish lying on the bottom of the tank?
+Why is my molly fish sitting at the bottom of the tank?
 Mollies are one of the most popular aquarium fish, but many people don’t know why their molly is laying at the bottom of the tank.

 When a molly lays at the bottom of the tank, it can be concerning for aquarium owners.
 There are several reasons why this might happen, and it’s important to identify the cause to provide the appropriate solution.